If you like Love Story, fashion writer Sunita Kumar Nair’s book is a must-read as she pays homage to the late CBK’s style legacy …

 The LBD

-As Nair explains, “Carolyn was an LBD virtuoso.
-Lucky for her Calvin Klein’s designs covered every black dress occasion, making for a happy fashion marriage, particularly while she was dating John.”
-How she accessorised these dresses was distinctive – a cream cardigan coolly wrapped round her neck, or with a pair of Manolos and a slick of red lipstick.
+As Nair explains; “Carolyn was an LBD virtuoso.
+Lucky for her, Calvin Klein’s designs covered every black dress occasion, making for a happy fashion marriage, particularly while she was dating John.”
+How she accessorised these dresses was distinctive – Manolos, red lipstick or a cardigan wrapped around her shoulders.

 The Accessories